Guide

 2. Check Filing Date - if your attorney has filed Form 9089 online, you can check the status using the DOL’s Permanent Case Management System.

-Content in this publication is not intended as legal advice, nor should it be relied on as such.
-For additional information on the issues discussed, consult a WayLit-affiliated attorney or another qualified professional.
+Disclaimer: Content in this publication is not intended as legal advice, nor should it be relied on as such.
+For additional information on the issues discussed, consult a qualified immigration attorney.